eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 WebAssembly can be lightweight and cheaper than Docker or vm, and we are also able to do configurable fined-grain access control on what kind of eBPF programs can be loaded in kernel, what kind of attach event it can access with the WASI-like interface on eBPF, improve the security and performance of code-gen eBPF programs.

-With our agent and GPT4, we can have 80% rate to generate simple eBPF program successfully can correctly.
+With our agent and GPT4, we can have a maximum `80%` rate to generate tracing eBPF scripts in bpftrace successfully can correctly.

 ## How can eBPF enhance Wasm: WASI and Debugging